fabian457/TrouvelotCalc/README.md

 # TrouvelotCalc
-A calculator for key mycorrhization parameters using the Trouvelot method
+A calculator for key mycorrhization parameters using the Trouvelot method (Trouvelot et al., 1986)